-Every year, CBL Data Recovery is called upon to rescue data for thousands of individuals and businesses around the globe.
-Happy customers share with you their stories which, thanks to the dedicated and skilled professionals in CBL Data Recovery’s labs, have happy endings.
+Every year, CBL Data Recovery is called upon to rescue data for thousands of individuals and businesses.
+Happy customers share with you their stories which, thanks to the dedicated and skilled professionals in CBL’s labs, have happy endings.

 When a vintage music store in British Columbia was destroyed in a fire losses included backup disks of a digitized music collection of original recordings dating back to 1902.